The Garmin Vivofit Fitness Band is a fitness tracker that will enable you to monitor your physical activity, as well as your sleep quality.

 - Long battery life

 Most fitness trackers have rechargeable batteries.
-This model is not rechargeable, but the batteries should last for one year, or longer.
+This model is not rechargeable, but the batteries should last for at least one year.
 At this point, you will need to replace them.

 Cons